solliancenet/microsoft-postgresql-developer-guide/05_AI/05_07_Postgres_AI_Integration.md

 ### pgvector extension

 The [`pgvector` extension](https://github.com/pgvector/pgvector) adds an open-source vector similarity search to PostgreSQL.
-By enabling the extension, you can utilize the various operators and functions on vector based data.
+By enabling the extension, it is possible to use the various operators and functions on vector based data.

 For more information, review [How to enable and use pgvector on Azure Database for PostgreSQL - Flexible Server](https://learn.microsoft.com/azure/postgresql/flexible-server/how-to-use-pgvector).

 > NOTE: Although there are other embedding extensions (such as `pg_embedding`) available for PostgreSQL, only the `pgvector` extension is currently available for Azure Database for PostgreSQL Flexible Server.

-Once the `pgvector` extension is enabled, you can perform the following on your database:
+Once the `pgvector` extension is enabled, the following can be performed within a database:

 - Define vector column types (up to 2000 dimensions)
 - Perform vector searchs
 - Create indexes (HNSW, IVFFlat)

-For example, you can create a vector column with the following SQL:
+For example, the following SQL will create a table with a vector column:

 ```sql
 CREATE TABLE IF NOT EXISTS products (